sraja1114/Seam-Carving-Image-Editor/README.md

 # Seam-Carving-Image-Editor

-This project edits an image using the seam carving alorithm.
+This project edits an image using the seam carving algorithm.
 The images are inputted and outputted in the .ppm file format to alter the pictures.
 The energy between pixels is calculated and any unneeded seams are removed.